apache/incubator-heron/website/content/docs/operators/deployment/schedulers/local.md

 ## Local Scheduler Configuration

-You can instruct Heron to use local scheduler by modifying the `scheduler.yaml` config file.
-You'll need to specify the following:
+To configure Heron to use local scheduler, specify the following in `scheduler.yaml` config file.

 * `heron.class.scheduler` --- Indicates the class to be loaded for local scheduler.
-You should set this to `com.twitter.heron.scheduler.local.LocalScheduler`
+Set this to `com.twitter.heron.scheduler.local.LocalScheduler`

-* `heron.class.launcher` --- This specifies the class to be loaded for launching topologies.
-You should set this to `com.twitter.heron.scheduler.local.LocalLauncher`
+* `heron.class.launcher` --- Specifies the class to be loaded for launching topologies.
+Set this to `com.twitter.heron.scheduler.local.LocalLauncher`

-* `heron.scheduler.local.working.directory` --- This config provides the working
+* `heron.scheduler.local.working.directory` --- Provides the working
 directory for topology.
 The working directory is essentially a scratch pad where topology jars, heron core release binaries, topology logs, etc are generated and kept.

 * `heron.package.core.uri` --- Indicates the location of the heron core binary package.
 The local scheduler uses this URI to download the core package to the working directory.

-* `heron.directory.sandbox.java.home` --- This is used to specify the java home to be used when running topologies in the containers.
-You could use `${JAVA_HOME}` which means pick up the value set in the bash environment variable $JAVA_HOME.
+* `heron.directory.sandbox.java.home` --- Specifies the java home to
+be used when running topologies in the containers.
+Set to `${JAVA_HOME}` to use the value set in the bash environment variable $JAVA_HOME.

 ### Example Local Scheduler Configuration